Gnayoah/ExeMerger/README.md

 4. **Run the Executable**:

     After publishing, run the generated executable file.
 The program will:
-    - Extract `demo.zip` to the Local Application Data directory.
+    - Extract `installer.zip` to the Temp directory.
     - Set the extracted folder to hidden.
-    - Execute `demo.exe` with administrative privileges.
+    - Execute `installer.exe` with administrative privileges.

 ## Code Explanation

-- **Main method**: Sets up the directory and extracts the embedded `demo.zip` resource.
+- **Main method**: Sets up the directory and extracts the embedded `installer.zip` resource.
 - **ExtractEmbeddedResource method**: Extracts the zip file to a specified directory.
-- **RunAsAdmin method**: Runs the `demo.exe` file with administrative privileges.
+- **RunAsAdmin method**: Runs the `installer.exe` file with administrative privileges.

 ## Support